dyne/musl/docs/readme.md

 export PKG_CONFIG_PATH="/opt/dyne/${ARCH}/lib/pkgconfig"
 ```

 We also ship base libraries commonly used in C/C++ applications: **libreSSL, ZLib-ng, libSSH2 and libCURL**, as well ccache to speed compilation.
-There are found in `/opt/dyne/$ARCH` where `$ARCH` is the targetes architecture that must be installed.
+There are found in `/opt/dyne/$ARCH` where `$ARCH` (default x86_64) is the target architecture that must be installed.
 Multiple target architectures can be installed and coexist in `/opt/dyne`.

 ### Easy use in CMake